xdFNLeaks/nonamehardgame/README.md

 # nonamehardgame

-Just a quick little game to experiment.

-Only works on PC.
+A brief experimental game.

+## Compatibility

+- PC only.

 ## Controls

-`Left/Right Arrow` to move left and/or right.
+Use `Left/Right Arrow` keys to move left and/or right.

-`Esc` to pause the game
+Press `Esc` to pause the game.